|

 Scholarship Recipients

-To date, nine students have been awarded scholarships.
-The most recent awardees – three in November 2005 are: Arti Aggarwal Gupta, Harsh Bhatia and Shefali Sharma.
+To date, nineteen students have been awarded scholarships.
+The most recent awardees – three in November 2007 are: Neha Gupta, Charu Tyagi and Aashima Garg.

 As India succeeds in combating infectious diseases, the prevalence of such chronic diseases as cardiovascular disease (CVD) is rising.
 By the year 2020, the country is likely to face 100 million heart patients, or nearly 60 per cent of the world's cases of heart disease.
 Ms. Aggarwal’s Ph.D thesis is devoted to development of a behavioral and lifestyle management counseling module for helping premature CVD patients.